 With headlice the best way is to set a weekly check on hair and scalp.
 I used Sunday evening as the time to check through as prevention and early stages are best.
 Look through hair and if you find anything then use these protocols here from the NHS (although the only time we had them I used organic virgin coconut oil and some rosemary and tea tree essential oil).
 My own protocol was based on researching their life cycle and basically involved sticking paper towel around the neck so I could see any that dropped, slathering on coconut oil, combing through with a big comb (so hair doesn’t get pulled) and then going through with a nit comb.
 Wash bedding and toys.
 I repeated the coconut oil every couple of days for a week and then a week later rechecked and did the same with another follow up a couple of days later to catch any stragglers who hatched at a different time.

-From a natural health perspective and prevention I found tying hair back beneficial and told my daughter don’t share hair ties nor hats/clothes (the dressing up box in Early Years is often a source) and be aware not to let other children lean in on you.
+From a natural health perspective and prevention I found tying hair back beneficial and told my daughter don’t share hair ties nor hats/clothes (the dressing up box in Early Years is often a source) and for her to be aware not to let other children lean in on you.
 I also used to regularly treat her and my long hair to an Indian Head Massage with coconut oil which nourished our hair and was a good way for us to relax.
 We avoided them in primary school thankfully but there were a few children who always seemed to have them that drove other families potty as their children would always catch them from the few that never seemed to treat.
 A tip I got from a friend with 4 children that helped them was to use Melaleuca (tea tree) oil in a hair spray.
 It does work as headlice don’t seem to like that nor do they like neem oil.
 The aforementioned coconut oil is also a really good conditioner.
 It’s nice to have a regular routine with your children of helping them to feel calm whilst massaging it through their hair and combing through.
+DoTERRA also have Arborvitae as a single essential oil which also acts as a good deterrent.

 Colds and ‘flu are myriad so it’s not easy to avoid them and in fact it’s good to have your child’s immune system getting a workout.
 That said you can boost it by eating well and where there may be nutrition gaps using supplements.
 Vitamin D is now considered a hormone responsible for lots of processes in the body.
 As sunlight levels drop there is a definite correlation between that and upper respiratory tract issues and scientists have worked out why – yes, Vitamin D. Vitamin C is essential too.
-With school lunches I find there isn’t enough nutrients in the average menu and when I was at school we had two quarter hour breaks plus a 1-hour lunch.
-Now many children end up with only 1 short break and a half hour lunch which means their digestion is compromised and often the micronutrients are not present.
+With school lunches I find there aren’t enough nutrients in the average menu so supplementation and adding in extra food is essential.
+When I was at school we had two quarter hour breaks plus a 1-hour lunch.
+Now many children end up with only 1 short break and a half hour lunch which means their time to relax and digest is compromised and often the micronutrients are not present.
 Although I do my best to ensure my daughter eats well outside school, I find that a good multivitamin/mineral plus EFA oils to be very helpful in supporting our immune system.
 I like support from food and supplements that support the body to reduce the time of illness and lessens symptoms.
 I use a range that I can hook you up to if you would like and they taste nice, are derived from wholefoods and do not have artificial flavourings nor colourings nor preservatives.
 The other benefit is research shows how Omega 3s and vitamins and minerals support cognitive development and brain growth.
 Being able to concentrate in school is not always easy for many children.
+I have found the DoTERRA children’s vitamin set covers any gaps well.
+I also like the children’s version of Floradix as it is gentle.

 I also find that diffusing certain essential oils and using them in cleansing helps greatly.
 On Guard (developed by independent consultant scientist Dr Robert Pappas) is an amazing combination that helps support your immune system.
 It has a winter scent as it includes Cinnamon, Clove and Wild Orange (citrus sinensis).
 You can diffuse it or make your own hand cleaning gel or clean with the On Guard cleaning concentrate.
 You can also suck on the throat drops.